How long does my provider have to keep my medical record?

 If your health care practitioner dies, the appropriate Florida regulatory board can appoint someone else as custodian of the medical records held by the practitioner.
 For example, if your doctor dies the Florida Board of Medicine can appoint someone else as custodian of the medical records held by the doctor.
 The custodian of the records must allow you to get and amend your medical records.

 You have the right to see your medical record.
 You also have the right to get a copy of your medical record.
 These rights are often called the right of access to your medical record.
 Usually, your health care provider must respond to your request for your record in a timely manner, without delay for legal review.
 This usually means in less than 30 days.
 Generally, your provider must give you a copy in the format that you request if they are able to do so.
 You may have to pay a fee to get a copy of your record.

-You should ask your provider about their specific procedures for getting your medical record.
+You should ask your provider about his or her specific procedures for getting your medical record.
 Often, your health care provider has a form for requesting your medical record.
 You should use this form if one is available.
 You should be able to find some information about getting your medical record in your provider’s notice of privacy practices.

 Can my provider require me to put my request for my medical record in writing?

 Yes.
 Your provider can require that you put your request in writing (such as by sending a letter, an e-mail, or a fax).
-Your provider must let you know that they have such a requirement.
+Your provider must let you know that he or she has such a requirement.

 What information should I include in my request for my medical record?